Bybit Cryptocurrency Exchange

 Below we explain how they work and what makes them so important.
 Our goal is to provide you with the information you need so that you can decide if decentralized exchanges offer the experience that’s right for you.

 A decentralized exchange is a platform that cuts out the middleman and allows users to trade cryptocurrency directly with one another.
-This allows traders to retain control of their funds at all times rather than having to entrust them to an exchange provider, while trades are executed using smart contracts.
+This allows traders to retain control of their funds at all times rather than having to entrust them to an exchange provider, with trades executed using smart contracts.

 There are several decentralized exchanges that are already live and offering peer-to-peer trading across a range of cryptos.
 However, this number is expected to increase dramatically in 2018 with a host of new platforms slated to launch.